 "The designated manager must do a satisfactory job of operating the DNS service for the domain.
 That is, the actual management of the assigning of domain names, delegating subdomains and operating nameservers must be done with technical competence.
-This includes keeping the central IR3 (in the case of top-level domains) or other higher-level domain manager advised of the status of the domain, responding to requests in a timely manner, and operating the database with accuracy, robustness, and resilience."
+This includes keeping the central IR2 (in the case of top-level domains) or other higher-level domain manager advised of the status of the domain, responding to requests in a timely manner, and operating the database with accuracy, robustness, and resilience."

 The registry operator is required to comply with relevant technical standards in the form of RFCs and other guidelines.
-Additionally, the registry operator must meet performance specifications in areas such as system downtime and system response times (see Specification 6 of the draft-registry agreement).
+Additionally, the registry operator must meet performance specifications in areas such as system downtime and system response times (see Specifications 6 and 10 of the registry agreement).